The town of Sankt Johann im Pongau is considered the gateway to the Sportwelt Amade ski area and one of the most famous sports centers in Austria.

 Alpendorf ski resort

 Alpendorf is an amazing ski resort in Salzburg, Austria, located at an altitude of 650 meters above sea level.
-Together with the neighboring regions, the resort is included in the largest ski region of the country called “AMADE Sports World”.
-Alpine village, which is exactly how the name of the resort is translated, is located three kilometers from St. Johann in Pongau and is a part of it.
-But it is from Alpendorf that you can get to the tracks of the so-called Three Valleys, since St. Johann is cut off from the general network of lifts.
+Together with neighboring areas, the resort is part of the country’s largest ski region called “AMADE Sports World”.
+The Alpine Village, as the name of the resort is translated, is located three kilometers from St. Johann in Pongau and is its integral part.
+But it is from Alpendorf that you can get to the slopes of the so-called Three Valleys, since St. Johann is cut off from the general network of lifts.

-The resort itself is a compilation of several comfortable and high-class hotels with good and inexpensive boarding houses, but as for the prices for the vacation itself and, in particular, skiing, this pleasure here is by no means one of the cheapest in Austria.
+The resort itself is a compilation of several comfortable and high-class hotels with good and inexpensive guesthouses, but as for the prices for the rest itself and, in particular, skiing, this pleasure here is by no means one of the cheapest in Austria.
 In general, Alpendorf is a cozy and calm place for amateur skiing.

 How to get to Alpendorf